RJAIN-27/SlackBot-CSC510/Design.md

    *- Suggest an ML model for a given dataset:*

      - The user specifies that they wish to know what the best model is to apply on their dataset(numerical/image).
-The bot passes this request to the Extraction Component which then understands the intent of the user and passes the intent and the corresponding entities to the respective components, i.e. Message Generator for image data set, and Model Suggestion Component for numerical data set.
-The result is then passed back to the user through the Message Generator component.
+The bot passes this request to the Extraction Component which then understands the intent of the user and passes the intent and the corresponding entities to the ML Component.
+In the ML Component a series of Machine Learning techniques are applied to arrive at the best model for a dataset.
+This result is passed to the Message Generator which then passes the appropriate messages.

+   *- User wants to understand the dataset:*

+      - The user specifies that they wish to understand a dataset(numerical/alphanumeric).
+The bot passes this request to the Extraction Component which then understands the intent of the user and passes the intent and the corresponding entities to the ML Component.
+The ML component performs basic Exploratory Analysis on the dataset and yields the results to the Message Generator.
+It also performs various statistical tests like Normality Tests, Coefficient tests, Parametric Statistical Hypothesis Tests and Nonparametric Statistical Hypothesis Tests and give the results to the Message Generator.
+The Message Generator passes the appropriate messages to the user.
    *- Look for a description of a Library/API:*

       - The user requests for information about an ML library or API in python.
 This request is extracted by the extraction component and then sent to the message generator which fetches the relevant information from the ML Library/API Information database and delivers the result back to the user